urbanit/OrchardCMS-CultureLayerRule/README.md

 ### v1.9 Released

-This module is intended only for Orchard 1.9.
+This module is intended for Orchard 1.9.

 ## Known Issues